Transfer RNA: Evolution

 Evolution of the tRNA gene copy number across different species has been linked to the appearance of specific tRNA modification enzymes (uridine methyltransferases in Bacteria, and adenosine deaminases in Eukarya), which increase the decoding capacity of a given tRNA.
 As an example, tRNAAla encodes four different tRNA isoacceptors (AGC, UGC, GGC and CGC).
 In Eukarya, AGC isoacceptors are extremely enriched in gene copy number in comparison to the rest of isoacceptors, and this has been correlated with its A-to-I modification of its wobble base.
 This same trend has been shown for most amino acids of eukaryal species.
 Indeed, the effect of these two tRNA modifications is also seen in codon usage bias.
 Highly expressed genes seem to be enriched in codons that are exclusively using codons that will be decoded by these modified tRNAs, which suggests a possible role of these codons—and consequently of these tRNA modifications—in translation efficiency.

-It is important to note that many species have lost specific tRNAs during evolution.
+Many species have lost specific tRNAs during evolution.
 For instance, both mammals and birds lack the same 14 out of the possible 64 tRNA genes, but other life forms contain these tRNAs.
-For translating codons for which an exactly pairing tRNA is missing, organisms resort to a strategy called wobbling, in which imperfectly matched tRNA/mRNA pairs still give rise to translation, although this strategy also increases to propensity for translation errors.
+For translating codons for which an exactly pairing tRNA is missing, organisms resort to a strategy called wobbling, in which imperfectly matched tRNA/mRNA pairs still give rise to translation, although this strategy also increases the propensity for translation errors.
 The reasons why tRNA genes have been lost during evolution remains under debate but may relate improving resistance to viral infection.
 Because nucleotide triplets can present more combinations than there are amino acids and associated tRNAs, there is redundancy in the genetic code, and several different 3-nucleotide codons can express the same amino acid.
 This codon bias is what necessitates codon optimization.